 More information on speakers and sessions will be announced on the website in due course, so please check back or, for more information, contact Laura Dalton on Laura.Dalton@emap.com.

-Keynote: Almost is not Good Enough – How to win or lose in retail
+11am - 12pm: Keynote: Almost is not Good Enough – How to win or lose at retail

 Drawing on his vast experience at the likes of Harrods and House of Fraser in the UK, Brown Thomas in Ireland, Holt Renfrew in Canada, Saks Fifth Avenue in the USA, Woolworths in South Africa and the Karstadt Group in Germany, keynote speaker Andrew Jennings will address the audience of jewellery and watch retailers about the current challenges facing retail and how to ensure you set your business apart in a competitive market.